Evangelical Presbyterian Church of East Timor

-The Evangelical Presbyterian Church of East Timor (Igreja Evangelica Presbyteriana iha Timor Leste in Tetun) is a Reformed Presbyterian denomination in East Timor with 14 churches and 3 chapels.
-It has 3,500 members and 9 pastors - 6 full-time 3 part- time pastors and 6 evangelists.
-The church is supported by the Presbyterian Church of Australia, and sister church relationship was also formed between these denominations.
+The Evangelical Presbyterian Church of East Timor (Igreja Evangelica Presbyteriana iha Timor Leste in Tetun) is a Reformed Presbyterian denomination in East Timor with 14 churches and three chapels.
+It has 3,500 members, six full-time pastors, three part- time pastors, and six evangelists.
+The church is supported by the Presbyterian Church of Australia and a sister church relationship was formed between them.
 It held the foundational Synod in 2011.
-Contacts with the Christian Presbyterian Church in Portugal was also established and mission trip was made in East Timor in August 2012.
+Contacts with the Christian Presbyterian Church in Portugal were also established and a mission trip was made to East Timor in August 2012.